Marcus1211/MEng/implementation/README.md

 ### - run.sh
 This shell script automatically runs the `distributed-k-core.go` with each data graph as input.
 It loops through all processed graph data.
 For each graph data, this script executes the simulation 20 times in order to obtain sufficient results.
+### - python_script
+This folder contains all scripts to automatically generate diagrams for this experiment.
+Follow the README instructions inside the folder after previous steps are completed.

 ## How to use this repository
 1. Navigate to the same directory where the `run.sh` is.
 Execute following command